LishuZhang/ComputationalMaterialsPhysics/Plotting_codes/conductivity_LS.md

 The script concludes with adjustments to the layout, saving the figure as a PNG file, and displaying the plot.
 ```

-In this Markdown document, the Python code is embedded within code blocks.
-To properly view the Markdown

- content with the correct syntax highlighting and formatting, it needs to be viewed in a Markdown editor or rendered on a platform like GitHub.